Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 ## Features

-1. This is a very simple page, with Covid-19 being a huge part of people's lives at present, it is expected that a website providing healthcare to include some advice on how to stay safe.
+1. This is a very simple page.
+With Covid-19 being a huge part of people's lives at present, it is expected that a website providing healthcare must include some advice on how to stay safe.
 The page includes the 3 ways to stay safe advised by the UK government, with a video embedded to go along with each piece of advice.
 I have also added a font awesome logo to each point.

 #### **Covid19 page desktop**